Pseudopostega spatulata

 Pseudopostega spatulata is a moth of the family Opostegidae.
+It was described by Donald R. Davis and Jonas R. Stonis, 2007.
 It is known only from the La Selva Biological Station, a lowland rainforest area in north-eastern Costa Rica.

 The length of the forewings is 2–2.4 mm.
 Adults are mostly white.
 Adults have been collected in February and September.